 From the award-winning author of Over the Plain Houses, comes a major novel about two young women contending with unplanned pregnancies in different eras.

 Twenty-five years later, Luce is a successful lawyer, and her daughter Meera now faces the same decision Edie once did.
 Like Luce, Meera is fiercely independent and plans to handle her unexpected pregnancy herself.
-Digging into her mother’s past, Meera finds troubling evidence of Edie, and also of her own mother’s secrets.
+Along the way, Meera finds startling secrets about her mother’s past, including the long-ago friendship with Edie.
 As the three women’s lives intertwine and collide, the story circles age-old questions about female awakening, reproductive choice, motherhood, adoption, sex, and missed connections.